ird1natris/Data-Masking/README.md

-# Data-Masking
+# SecurMask-Lite

-**Data-Masking** is a beta version of a web application designed for masking and unmasking sensitive data in CSV and XLSX files.
+**SecurMask-Lite** is a beta version of a web application designed for masking and unmasking sensitive data in CSV and XLSX files.
 This tool is built to help organizations and individuals protect sensitive information.

 ## Features